 The awesome Amalfi Coast where mountains embrace the sea, with its colourful houses that paint the hills as tableaus and its lovely fishermen's villages, represents one of the destinations most appreciated by visitors from all over the world coming to relax and enjoy the charm of the most beautiful, spectacular and typical Italy.
 As for sunny Sicily, the biggest island of the Mediterranean sea, it’s an astonishing place.
 Through the centuries it has endured every kind of invasion: from the Greeks to the Romans, the Arabians and the Normans, who all together made of it what it is now, a place with an incomparable, eclectic culture and a very peculiar allure.
-With its many architectural styles, its gorgeous landscapes, its strong personality and the amazing sight of the erupting Etna, Sicily is an island like no other.
+With its many architectural styles, its gorgeous landscapes, its strong personality, and the amazing sight of the erupting Etna, Sicily is an island like no other.

-We meet up in the afternoon
+Meet up in the afternoon.

 Day 2: 240 km Today we’re touring southern Lazio.
 We’ll be meandering through the Colli and Castelli Romani, exploring Albano’s fine Roman cistern (the largest in Europe still in use) and the volcanic lakes at Nerni and Albano, overlooked by the Pope’s summer residence of Castel Gandolfo.
 After a stop to admire the view from Rocca Massima, an exhilarating woodland route winds its way towards the Lazio coast, where we spend the night in the gorgeous little seaside town of Sperlonga.
 Overnight in a 4-star hotel in Sperlonga/Gaeta.
-Included meals: BL.
+Included meals: breakfast and lunch.

 Day 3: 225 km Just a few miles further on, we come to one of the world’s most romantic areas: the splendid region of Campania.
 Today’s ride is all about exploring its hinterland.
 We pay a visit to Caserta and its sumptuous Royal Palace, a UNESCO World Heritage Site built for King Charles of Naples, founder of the Italian branch of the Royal House of Bourbon.
 We venture on up to the slopes of Vesuvius along more great biking roads to enjoy spectacular views from the top over Pompeii and the entire Bay of Naples.
 Finally, we cross the Sorrento peninsula to arrive at the incomparable Amalfi coast (another UNESCO World Heritage Site), where we spend the night.
 Overnight in a 4-star hotel in Salerno.
-Included meals: BD.
+Included meals: breakfast and dinner.

 Day 8: 195 km Today promises another fascinating historical feast.
 We visit the Villa Romana del Casale, an early-4th-century villa and UNESCO site with huge, exceptionally well-preserved mosaics that wouldn’t disgrace an imperial Roman palace, in the lovely town of Piazza Armerina.
-Then we hit the road again, bound for Val di Noto and its fine UNESCO-listed late-baroque towns (Noto, Scicli, Modica, Catania, Ragusa, Caltagirone, Palazzolo and Militello in Val di Catania).
+Then we hit the road again, bound for Val di Noto and its fine UNESCO-listed late-baroque towns (Noto, Scicli, Modica, Catania, Ragusa, Caltagirone, Palazzolo, and Militello in Val di Catania).
 Just why does this area have the finest crop of late-baroque townhouses in Europe?
-Although all these centres had existed since the Middle Ages, they were rebuilt to suit late 17th-century tenents of architecture, decoration and urban design after a catastrophic earthquake reduced them to rubble in 1693.
+Although all these centres had existed since the Middle Ages, they were rebuilt to suit late 17th-century tenents of architecture, decoration, and urban design after a catastrophic earthquake reduced them to rubble in 1693.
 We start in Caltagirone, the hub of the island’s ceramics trade, before pottering up all 130 metres of the Santa Maria del Monte steps and then pushing southwards along roads steeped in a Sicilian atmosphere as far as the beautiful Ragusa Ibla.
 Overnight in a 4-star hotel in Ragusa.
-Included meals: BD.
+Included meals: breakfast and dinner.

 Day 10: 170 km Etna is a rarity in Europe – an active volcano – and this morning is all about its magnificent yet surreal lunar landscapes, which have earned it a place on the UNESCO World Heritage list.
 We also take in Taormina, that famous town of worldly delights, with its Greek theatre perched above the sea.
 Back in the saddle, a roller coaster ride on some classic woodland roads whisks us from the Ionian Sea to the Tyrrhenian, via the beautiful town of Novara di Sicilia, as we draw closer to Etna once again.
-Overnight in a 4-star hotel in the Etna area; included meals: BD.
+Overnight in a 4-star hotel in the Etna area; included meals: breakfast and dinner.

 Day 11: 240 km Get ready for some serious riding in the mountains and by the sea.
 We’ll be motoring up and down the byways of the Nebrodi Mountains National Park and through the Madonie Mountains in the tracks of the historical Targa Florio motor race.
 We pause for lunch in a friendly traditional restaurant before pressing on to see another Sicilian gem: Cefalù.
 This beautiful town with its magnificent Norman cathedral is our last stop before we duck into Palermo for a brief look round on the way to the evening ferry back to Naples.
-Overnight on board in a double en-suite cabin; included meals: BL.
+Overnight on board in a double en-suite cabin; included meals: breakfast and lunch.

 Spend the day roaming the byways of Naples, the Bourbon capital with its baroque allure, its museums, and fortresses, its piazzas and alleys of unforgettable charm

-Go shopping and people-watching among the great Neapolitan public
+Go shopping and people-watching

 Take a break from the heat by investigating the city’s underground catacombs

 Day 15: 200 km Our last full day rounds off the tour in style.
 We have a biker’s delight of a route for you – all bendy and scenic – with two stand-out stops: the first in Subiaco for the Monastery of St Benedict and St Scholastica’s Abbey, the second in Villa d’Este, a UNESCO World Heritage Site.
 In between, there’s a visit to Castel di Tora and the deep-blue Lake Turano to enjoy.
 In the late afternoon, we return to the hotel in Rome where we began, before taking the hire bikes back.
 A lavish lunch in the capital provides a fitting end to our adventure together.
-Overnight in 4-star hotel in Rome.
-Included meals: BD.
+Overnight in a 4-star hotel in Rome.
+Included meals: breakfast and dinner.